When most people think about cults, they often assume that they are too intelligent or self-aware to get sucked in.

-Luckily, I had an upper hand in this situation because I was previously warned of the cult-like tendencies of the classes at this acting school.
+Luckily, I had previously been warned of the cult-like tendencies of the classes at this acting school, so my guard was up.
 I went in armed with knowledge, only agreeing to start taking classes because I heard it was a good education.
 Even with this prior knowledge, there were still times when it was difficult for me not to fall prey to the cult mentality.

 ***Disclaimer: the following has been vetted by two separate psychologists who specialize in cults and people leaving cults, and they have confirmed that these are, indeed, practices that cults utilize***

 It was my first day.
 The class started at 7pm.
 I happily walked in at about 6:55, excited to start.
 One of the girls in the class who I later learned to be the stage manager walked up to me and accusingly demanded,

 “Where have you been?”